 This is not the first time that UNRWA operations in the camp were affected; the construction of a highway to Jaramana in 2006 meant that parts of the community centre, a health centre, a sanitation office, the newly installed sewerage network, urban development projects and schools had to be vacated.
 This was accompanied by a large number of refugee families being moved to a nearby new government housing project in the Palestine refugee gathering of al-Husseinieh or to shelters in the nearby villages and camps.

-Many of the refugees are street vendors, while others work in nearby industrial plants.
-Some inhabitants find work in the informal sector through collecting garbage for recycling.
+Many of the refugees worked as street vendors, government employees or in nearby industrial plants.
+Some inhabitants find work in the informal sector.
 The majority of women are domestic workers in Damascus to supplement family income.

 Palestine refugees from Syria have been severely affected by the ongoing armed conflict in the country.